Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup: Introduction

 \textbf{Asynchronous stochastic optimization.} For solving general optimization problems, asynchronous stochastic methods have received much attention recently.
-The study of asynchronous stochastic methods can be traced back to 1980s \cite{Bertsekas1989Parallel}.
-With the batch size $M$, \cite{Agarwal2011Async} analyzed asynchronous SGD (async-SGD) for convex functions, and derived a convergence rate of $\mathcal{O}(K^{-\frac{1}{2}}M^{-\frac{1}{2}})$ if delay $K_0$ is bounded by $\mathcal{O}(K^{\frac{1}{4}}M^{-\frac{3}{4}})$.
-This result implies linear speedup. \cite{Feyzmahdavian2015Async} extended the analysis of \cite{Agarwal2011Async} to smooth convex with nonsmooth regularization and derived a similar rate.
-Recent studies by \cite{Async} improved upper bound of $K_0$ to $\mathcal{O}(K^{\frac{1}{2}} M^{-\frac{1}{2}})$.
+Due to the possible speedup that can be achieved by asynchronous optimization, it has also been extensively applied to various machine learning areas including RL \citep{A3C,sadeghi2018optimal} and distributed learning \citep{tianyu2018decentralized}.
+The study of asynchronous stochastic methods can be traced back to 1980s \citep{Bertsekas1989Parallel}.
+With the batch size $M$, \citep{Agarwal2011Async} analyzed asynchronous SGD (async-SGD) for convex functions, and derived a convergence rate of $\mathcal{O}(K^{-\frac{1}{2}}M^{-\frac{1}{2}})$ if delay $K_0$ is bounded by $\mathcal{O}(K^{\frac{1}{4}}M^{-\frac{3}{4}})$.
+This result implies linear speedup. \citep{Feyzmahdavian2015Async} extended the analysis of \citep{Agarwal2011Async} to smooth convex with nonsmooth regularization and derived a similar rate.
+Recent studies by \citep{lian2016speedup} improved upper bound of $K_0$ to $\mathcal{O}(K^{\frac{1}{2}} M^{-\frac{1}{2}})$.
 However, all these works have focused on the single-timescale SGD with a single variable, which cannot capture the stochastic recursion of the AC and A3C algorithms.
-To best of our knowledge, non-asymptotic analysis of asynchronous two-timescale SGD has remained unaddressed, and its speedup analysis is even an uncharted territory.
+To best of our knowledge, non-asymptotic analysis of asynchronous two-timescale SGD has remained unaddressed, and its speedup analysis is an uncharted territory.